loyeleye/cis-5570-recommender-system/cis-5570-recommender-system/src/main/java/data/readme.txt

 Credits
 -------

-   This dataset was built by Ignacio Fernández-Tobías with the collaboration of Iván Cantador and Alejandro Bellogín, members of the Information Retrieval group at Universidad Autonoma de Madrid (http://ir.ii.uam.es)
+   This dataset was built by Ignacio Fernï¿½ndez-Tobï¿½as with the collaboration of Ivï¿½n Cantador and Alejandro Bellogï¿½n, members of the Information Retrieval group at Universidad Autonoma de Madrid (http://ir.ii.uam.es)

 -------
 Contact
 -------

-   Iván Cantador, ivan [dot] cantador [at] uam [dot] es
+   Ivï¿½n Cantador, ivan [dot] cantador [at] uam [dot] es